-Clearly one of the world’s finest premium coffees, Kenya AA is grown at more than 6,600 feet above sea level on Kenya’s high plateaus.
+Clearly one of the world’s best premium coffee beans, this is listed last but certainly isn’t the least of the best coffees in the world.
+Kenya AA is grown at more than 2,000 feet above sea level on Kenya’s high plateaus.
 The AA refers to the biggest screen size in the Kenya coffee grading system with specifications that the beans are just a little more than one-fourth inch in diameter.

 Grown in Jamaica’s Blue Mountain District, Jamaica Blue Mountain coffee is often described as sophisticated with a smooth and silky, complex taste, outstanding full body, and very well balanced.
 Many reviewers have called it the quintessential cup of coffee and it clearly stands among the world’s top gourmet coffees.

 The acidity is vibrant and bright, yet very smooth, revealing virtually no bitterness in its overall clean taste.
 The aroma of Jamaica Blue Mountain is sparkling and bold exhibiting floral notes as well as nutty and herbal overtones.